jhsoftware/SimpleDNS-Docs/docs/df_suspended.md

 ---
 Slug: definition-suspended-zone
+DocID: 13
 Keywords: Suspended Zone
-DocID: 13
 ---
 # Definition - Suspended Zone

-Suspending a zone allows you to temporarily stop serving data for a a [zone](df_zones.md) without deleting the zone.
+Suspending a zone allows you to temporarily stop serving data for a [zone](df_zones.md) without deleting the zone.

 This can be useful for example if you are hosting the domain name for someone else, and they forgot to pay the bill...